 1. I used solid vegetable shortening instead of butter in these Blueberry Biscuits.
 I tested it with both, but they were lest dense using shortening.
 Also, I prefer buttermilk to whole milk.
 Buttermilk always gives breads and cakes a very tender texture.

 2. I have used both fresh and frozen blueberries in this recipe.
-There is no big difference and usually frozen berries are so much cheaper than fresh.
+Usually, frozen berries are cheaper than fresh.
 My mom, however, shared her bounty and go got these beauties for free!
 Score!

 3. You’ll want to make sure your blueberries are dry before adding them to your ingredients.